-The intelligent, playful Swedish Lapphund originates in Sweden, where it’s recognized as one of three Lapphund breeds that are derived from the dogs that were used by the Sámi people.
+The intelligent, playful Swedish Lapphund originates in Sweden, where it’s recognized as one of three Lapphund breeds that are derived from the dogs that the Sámi people used.

 The Swedish Lapphund is a Spitz-type dog with dense, fluffy black fur and a sweet, foxy face.
 These lively, fun-loving dogs make fabulous companions that thrive when they’re allowed to be the center of the family’s attention.
 If you enjoy outdoorsy activities, these dogs can make ideal tracking partners too.

 As well as exercising your dog, you’ll also need to enjoy grooming.
 These dogs have a very thick, fluffy coat that needs brushing twice a week to keep it mat and tangle-free.